-Rock climbing in Malta and Gozo was started by the British RAF in the 60's and 70's and hence has a history of British traditional rock climbing ethics (with the leader placing natural protection such as nuts and friends).
-During the 80's and 90's other European climbers (mainly Italian) visited the island and established many new bolted sport routes.
-Hence the islands offer a good mixture of sports and traditional rock climbing on good quality limestone rock.
+Rock climbing in Malta and Gozo was started by the British RAF in the 1960's and 1970's and hence has a history of British trad rock climbing ethics (with the leader placing natural protection such as nuts and friends).
+During the 1980's and 1990's other European climbers (mainly Italian) visited the island and established many new bolted sport routes.
+Hence the islands offer a good mixture of sport and trad rock climbing on good quality limestone rock.
 This is something that is unique in the Mediterranean and offers rock climbers the best of both worlds.
 The climbing ethic is to have designated sport climbing crags and keep the traditional rock climbing crags bolt free.

-For information about average temperatures for Malta and Gozo, accommodation and how to get there, then look at our Malta & Gozo Logistics Page.
+For information about average temperatures for Malta and Gozo, accommodation and how to get there, then look at our Malta and Gozo Logistics Page.